Desire to Become

 We have a great conflict.
 We desire to grow, achieve, and become.
 I believe everyone has desires.
 We dream of brilliant futures but live ordinary lives.
 We can blame and just wallow in our mundane world or we can achieve the better future we seek.

 Becoming has never been and will never be a practice of the slothful.
 We can’t wait for feelings to motivate more action; we must act to motivate better feelings.
 We spend too much effort trying to soothe the spirit and not enough effort to achieve our desires.
 Sometimes we feel like sitting but should stand.
 Sometimes we fee like hiding but should communicate.
-We must fight tendencies to escape the trajectory of those tendencies.
+We must fight behaviors that perpetuate growth inhibiting tendencies.

 (Adapted and edited from an 2011 FLS post)